bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 Kubernetes Template: Deploy a Single BigchainDB Node
 ====================================================

-This page describes how to deploy a stand-alone BigchainDB + Tendermint node, or a static network of BigchainDB + Tendermint nodes. using `Kubernetes <https://kubernetes.io/>`_.
+This page describes how to deploy a stand-alone BigchainDB + Tendermint node using `Kubernetes <https://kubernetes.io/>`_.
 It assumes you already have a running Kubernetes cluster.

-Below, we refer to many files by their directory and filename, such as ``configuration/config-map-tm.yaml``.
+Below, we refer to many files by their directory and filename, such as ``configuration/config-map.yaml``.
 Those files are files in the `bigchaindb/bigchaindb repository on GitHub <https://github.com/bigchaindb/bigchaindb/>`_ in the ``k8s/`` directory.
 Make sure you're getting those files from the appropriate Git branch on